formtapez/ZigUP/README.md

 # Features

 * [Small enough to fit under a normal lightswitch](https://raw.githubusercontent.com/formtapez/ZigUP/master/Pictures/size.jpg) in an european flush-mounted box ("Unterputzdose" - That´s the UP in ZigUP)
-* integrated ZigBee Router (extends the range of all your other devices)
+* integrated optional ZigBee Router functionality (extends the range of all your other devices)
 * Powerful bistable relais for up to 10 amps load
 * 2 Inputs for switches/buttons:
 	* Input "KEY" directly toggles the relais and outputs a ZigBee message